BenHey/BenHey.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Staff Research Scientist at Criteo with in a focus on   game theory.
+I am a Staff Research Scientist at Criteo with  a focus on   game theory.
 I am a member of the join Inria/Criteo FairPlay team.
 I  dedicate time to both applied and theoretical topics.